IATA-Cargo/ONE-Record/working_draft/API/docs/concepts.md

 _In a publisher-subscriber scenario, the owner of a Logistics Object is also referred to as `Publisher`._ <br/>
 _In an access delegation scenario, the owner of a Logistics Object is also referred to as the `Delegator`._

+!!! note
+    In this ONE Record API specification document, the term owner is used to describe a technical owner of a logistics object data object.
+    This does not include legal topics such as data governance, ownership, data stewardship or data custodian.

 ### **User of a Logistics Object**